 Within the School are the main academic group, delivering taught and research degrees and undertaking research, the Sir Joseph Swan Centre for Energy Research, the University Railway Research Centre NewRail, and the Design Unit Gear Technology Centre, who provide services relating to gears and transmissions to industry worldwide.

 The School can trace its origins back to 1871 when Engineering was first taught at the then Armstrong College.
 In this early period pioneers such as Stephenson, Armstrong and Parsons had put Tyneside at the heart of the Industrial Revolution.
-Now, at the start of the twenty first century, the School relies on all the subsequent developments in electronics, IT, new materials and business processes to further its core activities in Mechanical and Systems Engineering.
+Now, at the start of the 21st century, the School relies on all the subsequent developments in electronics, IT, new materials and business processes to further its core activities in Mechanical and Systems Engineering.